lenielluzardo/lenielluzardo/db/entries/how-to-create-an-ssg-with-github-and-node.md

 ---

 ## Initialize a Repository. {#init-repository}
+*This section is currently under construction*

 ---

 ## Create Project Struture. {#project-structure}
+*This section is currently under construction*

 ---

 ## Install Dependencies. {#install-dependencies}
+*This section is currently under construction*

 ---

 ## Create A Node Script. {#create-node-script}
+*This section is currently under construction*

 ---

 ## Create Handlebars Template. {#create-hbs-template}
+*This section is currently under construction*

 ---

 ## Build The HTML Files. {#build-html}
+*This section is currently under construction*

 ---

 ## Deploy to Github. {#github-deploy}
+*This section is currently under construction*

 --

 ## Conclusion
+*This section is currently under construction*

 ---